Cleancodefactory/BindKraft/Documentation/ViewClasses.md

 Library of components for view (template construction).
 [Click here for the full list](ViewClasses/lib/lib.md).

-Some of the most frequently used are: ...
+Some of the most frequently used are: Repeater, TemplateSwitcher and DualTemplate,

 For the full list [click here](ViewClasses/lib/lib.md).